Steve Cohen (politician): 2010

-Former Memphis Mayor Willie Herenton announced that he would challenge Cohen in the 2010 Democratic primary.
+Former Memphis Mayor Willie Herenton challenged Cohen in the 2010 Democratic primary.
 In a guest column in the Memphis Commercial Appeal, Herenton wrote that while he hoped the campaign would focus on issues rather than race or religion, "it remains a fact that the 9th congressional district provides the only real opportunity to elect a qualified African-American to the all-white 11-member delegation representing Tennessee in Washington."
 Herenton also denied having supported Cohen in his 2006 bid against Jake Ford, writing, "I did not support Steve Cohen the individual for the 9th congressional district.
 I supported an idea that was bigger than him as an individual.
 I supported the principle of fairness."
 During the 2006 campaign, Herenton endorsed Cohen, saying, "Steve Cohen is the best-qualified candidate for this leadership role".
 While Cohen's commanding win in the 2008 primary suggested that he had strong support among the district's African-American community, Herenton was easily his highest-profile opponent to date.

 In September 2009, Herenton drew controversy when he said in a radio interview that Cohen "really does not think very much of African-Americans" and that "[Cohen]'s played the black community well."
 In addition, Herenton's campaign manager Sidney Chism told The New York Times that Cohen's Memphis-area seat "was set aside for people who look like me.
 It wasn't set aside for a Jew or a Christian.
 It was set aside so that blacks could have representation."
 The National Jewish Democratic Council (NJDC) criticized Herenton for these remarks, calling them "unacceptable in a Democratic primary or anywhere in our political discourse."

 Obama endorsed Cohen for reelection, saying, "Congressman Cohen is a proven leader in the United States Congress and a strong voice for Tennessee.
 Together, we passed historic health care reform and together we're continuing the fight to renew our economy and bring jobs back to the American people.
 I am proud to stand with Steve and support his reelection to Congress."

 In the unofficial election results, Cohen won 79% of the vote to Herenton's 21%.
 It was the first time Herenton, elected to a record five terms as mayor, lost a race for public office.
 This all but assured Cohen a third term.
 In the general election, Cohen defeated Republican challenger Charlotte Bergmann, taking 74% of the vote to Bergmann's 25%.